dmolin/techtest-books/README.md

 - basic responsive interface (I didn't spend too much on this)
 - definitely NOT production ready :p

+#### Note on the gender filter ####

+You'll notice that the gender filter is NOT available when browing the "all books" meta-category.
+This is due to a limitation in TingoDB. with a list of 1M books TingoDB gets horribly stuck when trying to filter on the author gender

 ### How to run this project ###